adrianritchie/OTLPTestbed/README.md

 ## Configure APM in Kibana:

-Elastic search can receive telemetry data, the APM integration needs to be update:
+In order for Elasticsearch to receive telemetry data, the APM integration needs to be updated once all the services have started:

 * Navigate to: http://localhost:5601/app/apm/services
 * Log in with